WPP-Public/akqa-nz-silverstripe-dominantcolor/readme.md

 # silverstripe-dominantcolor

-Enhance the Image class by providing the dominant color from an image.
-Uses [Color Thief PHP](https://github.com/ksubileau/color-thief-php).
+Utilises the [Color Thief PHP](https://github.com/ksubileau/color-thief-php) library to extract the dominant color from an image.
+This can be particularly useful for setting the background color of lazy-loaded images or for styling accompanying HTML markup.

 ## Requirements

 - Silverstripe 4 or 5
-- GD, Imagick or Gmagick

-## Installation

-The recommended way to install is through Composer:

 ```
 composer require heyday/silverstripe-dominantcolor